 Don’t lose sight

 The next step is vital; we must never lose sight of the crew member in the sea, whilst we maneuver into getting closer to him.
 When approaching, we must reduce the speed, and lower the tackle in case we are talking about a sailing boat.
 The moment in which we are ready to pick up the crew member, the boat must be windward of him, if not, the boat will automatically separate from the person.
 It’s important to understand that the crew member will need help to get on board.
-You could either help them out of your own strenght or use a halyard pulled by the winch if you’re on a sailboat.
+You can either help them out of your own strength or use a halyard pulled by the winch if you’re on a sailboat.

-Discovering a water leak- A Nightmare
+Discovering a water leak- a true nightmare!

 In general, a water leak is easier to solve than the previous topics that we have covered, if you act immediately and effectively.